toad4085/Literally-FNF-Documentation/docs/main/visuals/entities.md

 ## Attributes

 * **FacingLeft**<sup>`Boolean`</sup><br>
-Determines whether the character is facing the left.
-This is necessary so that the character faces the correct direction ingame.
+A descriptor used to identify whether the character is facing left or not.
+For example, it is set to true for Boyman, and set to false for Dad.

 * **HealthIcon**<sup>`ImageID`</sup><br>
 The ImageID that the entity is using for its health icon.